rajat-kumar-thakur/Breast-Cancer-Classification-Using-Machine-Learning/README.md

 ## 📌 Project Overview

 This project applies machine learning techniques to classify breast cancer tumors as **benign** or **malignant** using the **Breast Cancer Wisconsin Diagnostic** dataset.
-It involves the complete pipeline: from data preprocessing and visualization to model implementation and performance evaluation.
+It includes a complete pipeline: from data preprocessing, visualization, feature engineering, and hypothesis testing to model training and evaluation.

 > **Author**: Rajat Kumar Thakur
 > **Roll No.**: 202211070